crazy-giraffe-software/dmxdemonstrator/hardware/control-pro/README.md

 The control-pro has a few resistors and capacitors listed on the schematic.
 The capacitors are included in the control-pro online parts list [here](https://www.sparkfun.com/wish_lists/160543).
 The resistors are included in the common parts list [here](https://www.sparkfun.com/wish_lists/160406).

 ## Version History

+### Rev 1.3

+- Add copper pours to both faceplates
+- No changes to control boards.

 ### Rev 1.2